 WSU community encouraged to participate in campus climate study

-Wayne State University is committed to providing an atmosphere that values diversity and inclusion, and the university is seeking feedback from the campus community to understand how well we are doing in our goal to provide a welcoming and inclusive campus.
+Wayne State University is committed to providing an atmosphere that values diversity and inclusion, and is seeking feedback from the campus community to understand how well we are doing in our goal to provide a welcoming and inclusive campus.

-The survey is both voluntary and completely confidential.
+The survey is voluntary and completely confidential.
 The survey, which can be completed in multiple sessions, will take approximately 20 to 30 minutes.
 Participants are encouraged to answer as many questions as possible, but it is not required to respond to each question.
-The survey will be conducted by WSU’s Campus Climate Study Committee, a diverse group of engaged members from the campus community under the leadership of Associate Provost for Diversity & Inclusion and Chief Diversity Officer Marquita Chamblee.
+The survey will be conducted by WSU’s Campus Climate Study Committee, a diverse group of engaged members from the campus community under the leadership of Associate Provost for Diversity and Inclusion and Chief Diversity Officer Marquita Chamblee.

 “It’s important that everyone on campus knows that we care deeply about their personal experiences and challenges, both as an individual and as part of the broader campus community,” said Chamblee.
 “Reflecting on those experiences and challenges will help Wayne State improve and become an increasingly inclusive place to learn and work.”